About tourism, religion & art

 ordination: the act or ceremony of making someone a monk, priest or other religious leader - การบวช, พิธีบวช

 popular: a situation in which someone or something is liked by many people - เป็นที่นิยม, เป็นที่ชื่นชอบ

 portray: to represent or describe someone or something in a painting, film, book or other artistic work - แสดง, พรรณนา

 pound: to hit something hard many times, especially in a way that makes a lot of noise - ตำ

 reign: a period of time during when a king or queen rules a country - ช่วงเวลาครองราชย์

-release: to allow a substance to flow out from somewhere - ปล่อย
+release: to let something move freely; to allow a substance to flow out from somewhere - ปล่อย

 replace: to get rid of someone or something, and to put a new person or thing in its place - เลิกใช้และนำสิ่งใหม่มาใช้แทน

 scene: a part of a film/movie, play or book in which the action happens in one place or is of one particular type - ฉาก, ตอน

 scenic: providing beautiful views of nature - สวยงามอย่างธรรมชาติ